joshgebara/leetcode/README.md

   "flip",
   "map",
   "filter",
-  "find the sum of all odd squares that are smaller than 10,000" ]
+  "find the sum of all odd squares that are smaller than 10,000", "takeWhile"
+]

 import Darwin